KClarkDev/text-editor-pwa/README.md

 ## Credits

-Front-end starter code by Xandromus: https://github.com/coding-boot-camp/cautious-meme
+Starter code by Xandromus: https://github.com/coding-boot-camp/cautious-meme

 This repo was created as part of the University of Richmond Coding Bootcamp coursework.